joeasley-clgx/GitTheCommits/README.md

 Don't sweat if you forget to input your item numbers into the settings.
 If empty, the program will ask you if you'd like to enter those numbers in on the fly.

-Next you need to configure how the program will both fetch and output the commits.
+Next, you need to configure how the program will both fetch and output the commits.

 ## Fetching Commits